TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 Webpack is one of the most popular JavaScript bundlers, if not the most popular one, and has been for a long time.
 Let's get started with bundling!

-We'll first need to make a new directory for our practice app, then create a `package.json` file in it for npm to record information about packages we use (like Webpack).
-Run the following in your terminal:
+We'll first need to make a new directory for our practice app, so run the following in your terminal:

 ```bash
 mkdir webpack-practice && cd webpack-practice